Mizzou Soccer signs eight to National Letters of Intent

 Grace Pettet – Defender (Tulsa, Okla.)

-Pettet joins Mizzou from the TSC Hurricane ECNL and Booker T. Washington HS.
+Pettet joins Mizzou from the Tulsa SC ECNL and Booker T. Washington HS.
 Through her junior season, she has led Booker T. Washington to back-to-back state titles as a sophomore and junior, and has thrice been named to the all-district team.
 Pettet led her team in scoring in 2018 to earn Offensive Player of the Year honors.
 She chose Mizzou over Oklahoma, Dartmouth, Davidson and Rice.

 “(Mizzou is) my dream school.
 Both my parents graduated from Mizzou.
 The campus is beautiful and people are welcoming.
 I’m also excited by the quality of education and numerous academic options.
 I’m excited to be a part of the Tiger legacy.” – Grace Pettet

-“Grace has great character, tremendous work ethic and brings a physical presence on the defensive side of the ball that will transition well to the attacking side of the college game.” – Donivan Bradshaw, TSC Hurricane ECNL
+“Grace has great character, tremendous work ethic and brings a physical presence on the defensive side of the ball that will transition well to the attacking side of the college game.” – Donivan Bradshaw, Tulsa SC ECNL

 Kyra Reeves – Forward (Pflugerville, Texas)